-Macedonia, Philip II, struck under Philip III; Kolophon, c.
-322 BC, Stater
+Alexander the Great Macedonia, Philip II, struck under Philip III; Kolophon, c.
+322 BCE, Stater

 With no mass media, ancient coins functioned as powerful tools for propaganda due to their portability and potential to circulate widely.
 Rulers would carefully choose their types and each element of the designs of their coinage to convey a specific message to their subjects, allies, and enemies.